-Sr. Preceding .
-Financial Year Amount Transferred to Unspent CSR Account under Section 135(6) (Rs. in Lakhs) Amount spent in the Reporting Financial Year (Rs. in Lakhs) Amount Spent to in Schedule V Amount remaining
+Sr. Preceding - Renorting Amount Spent to in Schedule VI Amount remaining

-Amount (Rs) in lakhs Date of Transfer to be spent in remaining Financial Years (Rs. in Lakhs)
+Financial Year Amount (Rs) in lakhs Date of Transfer to be spent in remaining Financial Years (Rs. in Lakhs)

 1 2021-22 - - - - -

-2 2020-21 - - = - -
+2 2020-21 - - - - -

 3 2019-20 - - - - -

-TOTAL - - - - -
+TOTAL - - - -

-- (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s): Nil - 10.
-In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): Not Applicable a) Date of creation or acquisition of the capital asset(s) - b) Amount of CSR spent for creation or acquisition of capital a sset - c) Details of the entity or public authority or beneficiary undo asset is registered, their address, etc. er whose name such capital d) Provide details of the capital asset(s) created or acquired (and location of the capital asset) including complete address
+(b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s): Nil a) Date of creation or acquisition of the capital asset(s) - b) Amount of CSR spent for creation or acquisition of capital asset - Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address, etc. - , Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset) -